chriseteka/aviron/README.md

 **Note:**

-A 100% CPU limit corresponds to a full load of a single core or a single *hyper-thread* on *INTEL* CPUs.
+A 100% CPU limit corresponds to a full load of a single core *ARM* based CPU or a single *hyper-thread* on *INTEL* CPUs.

 ### Simple day profile